Uniqueness of Landau levels and their analogs with higher Chern numbers: Results

-We will see that one cannot obtain a geometrically flat K\"{a}hler band with a finite number of total bands---a result which was already alternatively proved in Ref.~\cite{mera:ozawa:21:engineering} and which also follows from the stronger statement that, in fact, uniform Berry curvature always requires an infinite total number of bands~\cite{varjas:abouelkomsan:yang:bergholtz:22}.
+We will see that one cannot obtain a geometrically flat K\"{a}hler band with a finite number of total bands---a result which was already alternatively proved in Refs.~\cite{mera:ozawa:21:engineering, varjas:abouelkomsan:yang:bergholtz:22}.

 The outline of the proof of the Theorem is the following.
-We first consider K\"ahler bands with constant $J$ and show that Bloch wavefunctions must be written as a linear combination of theta functions with characteristics.
+We first consider K\"ahler bands with constant $J$ and show that Bloch wave functions must be written as a linear combination of theta functions with characteristics.
 We then assume that $g$, and hence $F$, are constant and, via the Stone-von Neumann theorem, show that only one possible combination of theta functions is allowed.